 So what happens when someone else is driving my car and gets in an accident?
-Answer: an insurance policy covers a specific car, not a specific driver.
+Short answer: an insurance policy covers a specific car, not a specific driver.

 Thus, if someone crashes your car, your insurance will be the one to cover it.
 That said, there are subtleties and cases where things work out differently.

 First off, let’s look at how insurance covers both drivers and vehicles involved.
 The main distinction here lies between whether you live in a no-fault or at-fault (tort) state.